learn. Cinema 4D In One Day

 $ 98.00 USD

-Cinema 4D Training for R16 – learn.
+Cinema 4D Training – learn.
 Cinema 4D In One Day from helloluxx

 This intensive and comprehensive training course is aimed at entry level Cinema 4D users.
 Perhaps you have migrated from an alternative 3D application, maybe you have a background of working with compositing programs, or you may have no experience in 3D at all.
 This is the training for you.

 By using real world techniques with practical, hands on examples, you will master the fundamental principles of Cinema 4D.
 The training is broken down into multiple logical tutorials, which you will rapidly progress through, learning essential workflow procedures and understanding the core requirements of this powerful program whilst simultaneously producing finished work with production value.